Burglary Prevention Tips

 - Park with your wheels turned toward the curb to make your vehicle more difficult to tow.

 - Back a rear-wheel-drive vehicle into your driveway to make it more difficult to tow.

 - Set your emergency brake when parking your vehicle to make it more difficult to tow.

 - If you have a garage, park your vehicle in it and lock it.

-- Do not leave the registration or title paperwork in your vehicle.
+- Do not leave the title paperwork (“pink slip”) in your vehicle.

 Back to top

 - Place all tempting items—especially cell phones and other electronic equipment—out of sight.

 - Do not leave any papers with personal information (such as mail or bank statements) in your car.
 Even blank papers might tempt a thief to break into your car in an attempt to steal your identity.

 - Lock all doors, windows and any sunroof before leaving your car.